-130 As the only directly elected EU institution, the European Parliament is key to building a stronger Europe.
-In the short term, its Members should be elected 131 partly on national lists and partly on Union-wide lists, while ensuring the fair 132 representation of all Member States.
-Instead of being presented with the 133 European Council's choice of European Commission president, the European 134 135 Parliament should be able to elect the candidate of its choice.
-We believe 136 Commissioners should not be appointed by Member States but chosen by Members of 137 the European Parliament while guaranteeing fair representation of Member States.
-138 Moreover, the European Parliament should have the right to initiate legislation.

-We call on Member States to find a solution to the issue of the seats of different EU institutions, while making sure all decision-making bodies are not concentrated in the same city, country or part of the EU, but are spread accross the whole EU.
-Moreover, the costly moving circus of the European Parliament should be stopped.
-Many long-awaited progressive initiatives have been blocked by the Council of the European Union.
-In the short term, decisions at the Council should be taken by qualified majority and not by unanimity on budgetary, social, and fiscal policy.
-This would both facilitate European action in many fields and reinforce the influence of the European Parliament.

-In the long term, FYEG demands the election of a European citizens' convention.
-This body would be responsible for drafting an EU constitution that would replace the existing treaties and pave the way for a federal and truly democratic EU.
-This EU constitution should then be voted on through a Union-wide referendum.

-A stronger EU requires a real EU budget.
-The EU budget should be substantially increased, in particular by the creation of new "own resources" such as a European kerosene tax, a carbon tax, a carbon border adjustment mechanism, a tax on tech giants, and a tax on financial transactions (see Chapter 4 - Fiscal policy).
-The EU should also be able to issue bonds to contribute to its budget.
-We call for deepened European defence cooperation and in the long term the development of further interoperability between EU member states armies.
+- As the only directly elected EU institution, the European Parliament is key to - building a stronger Europe.
+In the short term, its Members should be elected - partly on national lists and partly on Union-wide lists, while ensuring the fair - representation of all Member States.
+Instead of being presented with the - European Council's choice of European Commission president, the European - Parliament should be able to elect the candidate of its choice.
+We believe - 113 Commissioners should not be appointed by Member States but chosen by Members of - the European Parliament while guaranteeing fair representation of Member States. - Moreover, the European Parliament should have the right to initiate legislation. - We call on Member States to find a solution to the issue of the seats of - different EU institutions, while making sure all decision-making bodies are not - concentrated in the same city or country. - Many long-awaited progressive initiatives have been blocked by the Council of - the European Union.
+In the short term, decisions at the Council should be taken - by qualified majority and not by unanimity on budgetary, social, and fiscal - policy.
+This would both facilitate European action in many fields and reinforce - the influence of the European Parliament. - In the long term, FYEG demands the election of a European citizens' convention. - 125 This body would be responsible for drafting an EU constitution that would - replace the existing treaties and pave the way for a federal and truly - democratic Europe.
+This European constitution should then be voted on through a - Union-wide referendum. - A stronger Europe requires a real European budget.
+The EU budget should be - substantially increased, in particular by the creation of new "own resources" - such as a European kerosene tax, a carbon tax, a carbon border adjustment - mechanism, a tax on tech giants, and a tax on financial transactions (see - Chapter 4 Fiscal policy).
+The EU should also be able to issue bonds to - contribute to its budget. - The European Union will not become stronger by closing itself off from others. - EU membership should be open to all European countries that are not yet or no - longer members of the EU.
+We support the accession of countries who express the - wish to join the EU if they meet human rights, democratic, and rule of law - criteria.
+The European Union should develop and maintain strong cooperation with neighbouring countries who are not members of the EU, including by guaranteeing 140 visa-free travel and participation in key programmes such as Erasmus+.
+141 e.

-161 e.
 Public safety

 We believe that every person in our societies should be safe and feel safe.
-162 Today's mainstream public safety policies are not fulfilling that objective: 163 many citizens still feel unsafe and are being attacked based on their gender, 164 appearance, supposed sexual orientation, or gender identity, and on racist and 165 166 xenophobic grounds.
+143 Today's mainstream public safety policies are not fulfilling that objective: 144 many citizens still feel unsafe and are being attacked based on their gender, appearance, supposed sexual orientation, or gender identity, and on racist and 146 xenophobic grounds.
 Violence is still a major part of our societies.
-A public safety policy that aims to end violence by employing even more violence, and 167 168 that is executed at the expense of public freedoms and fundamental rights, is doomed to fail.
-FYEG stands for a reinvention of public safety policy based on 169 170 prevention and rehabilitation rather than violence and repression.
+A public safety policy that aims to end violence by employing even more violence, and 149 that is executed at the expense of public freedoms and fundamental rights, is doomed to fail.
+FYEG stands for a reinvention of public safety policy based on prevention and rehabilitation rather than violence and repression.